 My one issue (though that's a very small issue, with an acceptance that it was probably the right thing to do and deliberate) is that the reveal of the Skrulls completely masks one of the biggest bombshells in the entire movie: that there are Kree sleeper cells on Earth!
 It's practically a throwaway line from Skrull-Hill as she gets into the jeep before calling Fury-proper, but it has huge implications.
 For starters, it makes her first line in the film in Mexico actually make more sense (another clever wink to fans): she isn't annoyed that they're investigating a cyclone, she's annoyed they aren't investigating Kree.
 It also makes their presence on Earth make more sense.
 Sure, Fury could use a vacation, but he strikes me as the kind of man that you would comfortably describe as a workaholic.
 But if you're trying to locate hidden Kree, who better to rope in than a Skrull leader that successfully evaded capture for years and has thousands of generations of intimate knowledge of Kree tactics at his disposal?

 So we're now heading into Phase Four with at least one potential threat.
 People had long wondered if Secret Invasion would be a core concept once Thanos was defeated, but the plot of Captain Marvel seemed to shoot that theory in the foot.
-However, the MCU have fairly consistently played the Kree to be villains, so it almost makes more sense to flip Secret Invasion and have the Kree be the antagonist instead of the Skrulls.
+However, the MCU has fairly consistently played the Kree to be villains, so it almost makes more sense to flip Secret Invasion and have the Kree be the antagonist instead of the Skrulls.
 Could that be the big thread for the next few phases?
-Maybe, though I think it's more likely to either be Captain Marvel 2 or possibly the next Avengers.
+Maybe, though I think it's more likely to be either Captain Marvel 2 or possibly the next Avengers.
 Whatever it becomes, it's an exciting reveal that has a lot of potential.